-By this elevation of the land, the southern port of Santa Maria has been almost destroyed.
-There remains but little shelter : and very bad landing.
+Two feet lower than the same mussels, chitons and limpets were abundant.
+An extensive rocky flat lies around the northern parts of Santa has been almost destroyed.
+There remains but little shelter: and very bad landing.
 The soundings have diminished a fathom and a half every where around the island.